Orwall46/FastAPI_Redis_YOLOv5/README.md

 ## Launch, start app

-Proceed to rq-demo/rq_demo folder and run the app, then go to url
+Proceed to REDISQ folder and run the app, then go to url
 ```
 cd REDISQ
 ```